 Grant eligibility is based on the number of Approved Active Units a student is enrolled in at the time of disbursement.
-Full-time is considered 12 or more units per semester; three-quarter time is considered 9-111⁄2 units; half-time is considered 6-81⁄2 units per semester; less-than half-time is $1-5\frac{1}{2}$ units per semester.
+Full-time is considered 12 or more units per semester; three-quarter time is considered 9-111⁄2 units; half-time is considered 6-81⁄2 units per semester; less-than half-time is 1-51⁄2 units per semester.

 Federal Pell Grants are scheduled for payment twice a semester.
 FSEOG, SSCG and Cal Grants are scheduled for payment once per semester.
-Federal Work-Study is paid twice a month.
+Federal Work-Study is paid twice a month based on payroll information.
 Loans are disbursed twice per loan period (period of enrollment for which your loan covers).